International Business Machines Co. (NYSE:IBM) Position Increased by Parsec Financial Management Inc.

-Parsec Financial Management Inc. increased its position in International Business Machines Co.
-(NYSE:IBM) by 53.3% during the first quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 7,483 shares of the technology company’s stock after acquiring an additional 2,603 shares during the period.
-Parsec Financial Management Inc.’s holdings in International Business Machines were worth $997,000 at the end of the most recent reporting period.
+Parsec Financial Management Inc. lifted its position in shares of International Business Machines Co.
+(NYSE:IBM) by 53.3% in the 1st quarter, according to its most recent disclosure with the SEC.
+The fund owned 7,483 shares of the technology company’s stock after acquiring an additional 2,603 shares during the period.
+Parsec Financial Management Inc.’s holdings in International Business Machines were worth $997,000 as of its most recent filing with the SEC.

-A number of other institutional investors and hedge funds have also bought and sold shares of IBM.
-Norges Bank acquired a new stake in shares of International Business Machines in the 4th quarter worth approximately $1,116,008,000.
-BlackRock Inc. lifted its position in International Business Machines by 2.2% in the fourth quarter.
-BlackRock Inc. now owns 62,271,273 shares of the technology company’s stock worth $7,838,709,000 after purchasing an additional 1,324,858 shares during the period.
-Charles Schwab Investment Management Inc. boosted its stake in International Business Machines by 8.1% during the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 12,571,878 shares of the technology company’s stock valued at $1,582,548,000 after purchasing an additional 943,571 shares in the last quarter.
-RWWM Inc. lifted its holdings in shares of International Business Machines by 10,021.3% during the fourth quarter.
-RWWM Inc. now owns 644,827 shares of the technology company’s stock valued at $81,171,000 after purchasing an additional 638,456 shares during the last quarter.
-Finally, Morgan Stanley increased its stake in International Business Machines by 6.4% in the 4th quarter.
-Morgan Stanley now owns 9,853,901 shares of the technology company’s stock worth $1,240,410,000 after purchasing an additional 592,500 shares in the last quarter.
-Hedge funds and other institutional investors own 55.67% of the company’s stock.
+A number of other hedge funds have also modified their holdings of IBM.
+Wealth Alliance lifted its stake in shares of International Business Machines by 12.7% in the 3rd quarter.
+Wealth Alliance now owns 6,327 shares of the technology company’s stock worth $770,000 after acquiring an additional 712 shares during the period.
+OLD Mission Capital LLC acquired a new stake in International Business Machines in the third quarter worth approximately $246,000.
+IHT Wealth Management LLC raised its position in shares of International Business Machines by 8.6% during the third quarter.
+IHT Wealth Management LLC now owns 7,914 shares of the technology company’s stock worth $963,000 after purchasing an additional 626 shares during the period.
+Chiron Capital Management LLC purchased a new position in International Business Machines in the 3rd quarter worth about $93,000.
+Finally, Jeppson Wealth Management LLC acquired a new stake in International Business Machines during the 3rd quarter worth about $530,000.
+55.67% of the stock is owned by institutional investors and hedge funds.

 The business also recently disclosed a quarterly dividend, which will be paid on Thursday, June 10th.
-Stockholders of record on Monday, May 10th will be given a dividend of $1.64 per share.
+Stockholders of record on Monday, May 10th will be paid a $1.64 dividend.
+This is a positive change from International Business Machines’s previous quarterly dividend of $1.63.
+This represents a $6.56 annualized dividend and a dividend yield of 4.59%.
 The ex-dividend date of this dividend is Friday, May 7th.
-This represents a $6.56 dividend on an annualized basis and a dividend yield of 4.59%.
-This is a positive change from International Business Machines’s previous quarterly dividend of $1.63.
 International Business Machines’s dividend payout ratio is currently 50.90%.

-A number of equities research analysts have recently issued reports on the stock.
-Credit Suisse Group boosted their price target on shares of International Business Machines from $160.00 to $165.00 and gave the company an “outperform” rating in a report on Monday.
-BMO Capital Markets upped their target price on International Business Machines from $138.00 to $150.00 and gave the company a “market perform” rating in a report on Monday.
-Stifel Nicolaus boosted their price objective on shares of International Business Machines from $147.00 to $151.00 and gave the company a “buy” rating in a research report on Tuesday, April 20th.
-Finally, Morgan Stanley increased their target price on shares of International Business Machines from $150.00 to $152.00 and gave the stock an “equal weight” rating in a research report on Monday.
-One equities research analyst has rated the stock with a sell rating, six have given a hold rating and four have assigned a buy rating to the company.
+Several equities research analysts recently commented on IBM shares.
+Morgan Stanley upped their price target on shares of International Business Machines from $150.00 to $152.00 and gave the company an “equal weight” rating in a research report on Monday.
+BMO Capital Markets raised their price target on shares of International Business Machines from $138.00 to $150.00 and gave the stock a “market perform” rating in a report on Monday.
+Stifel Nicolaus upped their price objective on shares of International Business Machines from $147.00 to $151.00 and gave the company a “buy” rating in a research note on Tuesday, April 20th.
+Finally, Credit Suisse Group increased their target price on shares of International Business Machines from $160.00 to $165.00 and gave the stock an “outperform” rating in a research report on Monday.
+One equities research analyst has rated the stock with a sell rating, six have assigned a hold rating and four have issued a buy rating to the stock.
 International Business Machines currently has a consensus rating of “Hold” and an average target price of $146.00.

 International Business Machines Company Profile